mikeizbicki/cmc-csci143/topic_00_overview/README.md

 If you don't yet have access to the lambda server, let me know and we'll get that resolved.

+Labs will generally be posted as [git submodules](https://www.atlassian.com/git/tutorials/git-submodule) in each topic folder.

 1. Visit the [messages](https://github.com/mikeizbicki/messages) repo and complete the instructions in the README.

 1. [Goodreads]